oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

 - Obtained an Oracle Cloud account
 - Signed in to the Oracle Cloud Infrastructure Console
-- Prepared your environment for this workshop (see [Prepare Your Environment](?lab=prepare-environment))
+- Prepared your environment for this workshop
 - Registered your target database with Oracle Data Safe (see [Register an Autonomous Database with Oracle Data Safe](?lab=register-autonomous-database))
-- Accessed Security Center

 ### Assumptions